 "Tipsy Tow" Offered by AAA: From 6 p.m. to 6 a.m. on New Year's Eve/Day, they will take your drunk self and your car home for FREE (You don't even have to be an AAA member!).

 6. Get a Ride With the Police

 Most folks don't relish an encounter with the boys in blue.
-However, during this time of year, many police departments will give you a free ride home if you are too drunk to drive.
+However, during the holidays, many police departments will give you a free ride home if you are too drunk to drive.

-They are only too happy to provide this service, as it helps to prevent accidents, and the bonus is, you stay out of jail and don't get a ticket, or have your car impounded—all very expensive complications.
+They are only too happy to provide this service, as it helps to prevent accidents, and as a bonus, you stay out of jail and don't get a ticket or have your car impounded—all very expensive complications.